timescale/docs/timescaledb/how-to-guides/hyperfunctions/install-toolkit.md

 ## Install Toolkit on self-hosted TimescaleDB
 If you're hosting your own TimescaleDB database, you can install Toolkit by:
 *   Using the TimescaleDB high-availability Docker image
-*   Using the RPM, Debian, or Ubuntu package
+*   Using the RPM or DEB package
 *   Building from source

 ### Install Docker image